dkypuros/sphinx-rst-rtd-notes/instr_sect_1.md

 **Create repo (for text and images)**

 Create Repo:
 This is an easy step for me.
 Go to GitHub and create ampty repo.
-[GitHub Repo](https://github.com/dkypuros/openshift-lab-001)
+Select "no README.MD" and choose ".gitignore" and select Python.

 **Clone locally (connect and sync)**